idexio/idex-sdk-python/README.md

 - The [FaucetToken ABI](contracts/FaucetToken.abi.json) is implemented by the [API sandbox](https://api-docs-v3.idex.io/#sandbox) testnet tokens and features a [faucet](https://api-docs-v3.idex.io/#faucets) function for dispensing tokens.

+## Getting Help

+Please reach out in the [#developers Discord](https://discord.com/invite/UHAGGBz) for help, or [open an issue](https://github.com/idexio/idex-sdk-python/issues) to report bugs.
 ## License

 The IDEX Python SDK is released under the [MIT License](https://opensource.org/licenses/MIT).